OS: Android 11

 Google Pixel 5a review: Price and availability

-As with the Pixel 4a, the Pixel 5a’s biggest rival remains last year’s iPhone SE (2020), which starts at $399 but has half the storage of the Pixel 5a (64GB).
-The cheaper iPhone also makes do with a single camera versus two, and an LCD screen instead of an OLED panel.
+As with the Pixel 4a, the Pixel 5a’s biggest rival remains the iPhone SE, currently the iPhone SE 2022.
+It starts slightly cheaper at $429, and has a much more powerful chipset.
+However you do get half the basic storage of the Pixel 5a (64GB), a single rear camera versus two, and an LCD screen instead of an OLED panel.
+Read our Google Pixel 5a vs. iPhone SE 2022 comparison for more details on this.

 The Pixel 5a is only available in the US and Japan, possibly due to the chip shortage that led to rumors of the phone being outright cancelled earlier this year.
-At this point, we don’t know if Google will expand the Pixel 5a’s availability in the future.
+A couple months after its release, we still don’t know if Google will expand the Pixel 5a’s availability in the future.
+Google's focus at the moment is on the Pixel 6, which at a starting price of $599 is just $150 more than the Pixel 5a.
+(We've got a Pixel 6 vs. Pixel 5a comparison to help you decide which phone is best suited for your needs.)

 Google Pixel 5a review: Design

-With the exception of the upcoming Pixel 6, Google’s design language has been very minimalistic.
+With the exception of the new Pixel 6 and Pixel 6 Pro, Google’s design language has been very minimalistic.
 I daresay it’s downright spartan in many respects, but it’s also pretty functional.
 The Pixel 5a follows in that vein, looking like an unassuming large plastic handset.
 Nothing about the phone stands out, except perhaps its mint-colored power button.

 And maybe that’s just how it should be.
 I love fancy-looking phones like those from Samsung or OnePlus, but I’m also a fan of function over beauty.
 The Pixel 5a won’t turn heads, but that’s not what Google was aiming for.
 Instead, this is a $449 phone that focuses entirely on software.
 As you’ll see in a bit, that largely translates to extraordinary camera prowess.